ddavila0/analytics_tools/models/doc/input_data.md

 We use two tables from the DBS database: dbs_blocks and dbs_datasets.
-Given that the dbs_datasets table doesn't contain the size of each dataset, we need to get this date from the dbs_blocks table which has the information about the size of each block and the dataset it belongs to, this way we can sum up the size of all the blocks that belong to a dataset to get the size of a dataset.
+Given that the dbs_datasets table doesn't contain the size of each dataset, we need to get this data from the dbs_blocks table which has the information about the size of each block and the dataset it belongs to, this way we can sum up the size of all the blocks that belong to a dataset to get the size of a dataset.